GMurira/k8s-yolo/explanationip3.md

 '''

 **The ansible.cfg**
- file is the configuration file for Ansible.
+    File is the configuration file for Ansible.
 It tells Ansible how to behave globally
 <pre>
 [defaults]
 inventory = inventory.yml